zalando-incubator/remora/README.md

 * DATADOG_AGENT_PORT - `default '8125'` The port of the Datadog agent.
 * DATADOG_CONSUMER_GROUPS - `default '[]'` List of consumer groups for which metrics will be sent to Datadog.
 An empty list means that all metrics will be sent.

+__Reporting to datadog agent__:

+Reporting to Datadog is done via [DogStatsD](https://docs.datadoghq.com/guides/dogstatsd/), which is usually running on the same host as remora.
+However, as Remora is running inside a docker container, some steps are required to make the integration:

+* Set `DATADOG_AGENT_HOST` as the address of the docker host on your machine
+* In the datadog agent configuration, set `non_local_traffic: yes`

+This way, a docker container running Remora will be able to communicate with a Datadog agent on the host machine.

 ## Building from source